Fred Griffiths (footballer)

-Frederick John Griffiths (13 September 1873 – 30 October 1917) was a Welsh association football player of the late 19th and early 20th centuries.
+Frederick John Griffiths (13 September 1873 – 30 October 1917) was a Welsh footballer.
 A goalkeeper, he won two caps for the Welsh national team.
 He was killed in action during the First World War.

 Career

 Born in Presteigne, the son of a coal merchant, Griffiths played junior football in Wales before beginning his senior career with the Blackpool-based club South Shore in 1895.
 He went on to play for other Lancashire-based clubs Clitheroe, Blackpool and Stalybridge Rovers.
 On 3 February 1900, while on the books of Blackpool, he made his debut for Wales in an international match against Scotland at Aberdeen and later in the year played against England, making him the first Blackpool player to win an international cap.
-He also played in the Seasiders first ever match at Bloomfield Road.
+He also played in the club's first ever match at Bloomfield Road.

 He later moved south to join Millwall Athletic before moving across London to join Tottenham Hotspur, then playing in the Southern Football League.
+Griffiths was signed as backup to George Clawley.
+He made his debut for Spurs on 9 September 1901 in the Western League against Reading and kept a clean sheet in a 4–0 win.
+During the middle of the season when Clawley got injured Griffiths played more games for Tottenham, including all three first round FA Cup games against Southampton.
+Upon Clawley's return, he went back to reserve games.

-In 1901 Griffiths returned to Lancashire to join Preston North End of the English Football League.
+In March 1902 Griffiths returned to Lancashire to join Preston North End of the Football League.
 He made ten league appearances for the club before once more returning to London to play for West Ham United in 1902.
 He replaced William Biggar in goal after Biggar conceded five goals in a defeat to Wellingborough Town, and remained the club's first-choice goalkeeper for two seasons.
+In the summer of 1904 he joined New Brompton of the Southern League.
+In his first season with the club he was an ever-present, making 36 appearances.
+Midway through the following season, however, he lost his place to John Martin, normally a full-back.
+The Athletic News referred to Martin playing as goalkeeper as a trial arrangement, but he retained the position and Griffiths only played one more game for the New Brompton first team.

-In the summer of 1904 he joined New Brompton, where he spent two seasons, making over 50 first team appearances and serving as club captain.
-He next joined Middlesbrough but never played for the club's first team, before a final move to minor club Moore's Athletic of Shirebrook, where he also worked as a coalminer.
+Griffiths next joined Middlesbrough but never played for the club's first team, before a final move to minor club Moore's Athletic of Shirebrook, where he also worked as a coalminer.